CouncilofLorien/counciloflorien.github.io/docs/cards/B/bow-of-alatar.md

 > Permanent-event
 >
 > {: .stage-resource-text .black-text .p-2 }
 > > _**Unique.**_ _Alatar specific._ Place this card on Alatar if he is in play.
 If on Alatar, you may tap Bow of Alatar to allow him to face a strike from an attack against his company regardless of the attack's normal capabilities and his status.
-If such a strike fails, the attack's body is reduced by 1.   “...longer and stouter than the bows of Mirkwood and strung with a string of elf-hair."_ ***---LotRII***
+If such a strike fails, the attack's body is reduced by 1.   “...longer and stouter than the bows of Mirkwood and strung with a string of elf-hair."_ ***---&NoBreak;LotRII***
 >
 > {: .stage-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>